Genesis 5:1-6:6 – Generations

 If you draw a timeline and do the math, you will see 9 generations were alive at the same time!
 In fact, Noah is the first generation mentioned which came after Adam died.
 Amazing!
 If I trace one branch of my family back 9 generations, it would be 1677 in Long Island, New York.
 Can you imagine knowing your 6-great grandpa?
 I have no idea how many people have descended from those 9 generations in my family.
 I can only imagine how many were in Adam’s family tree when the parents could conceive and bear children some 7-800 years instead of only 20-30!
 That is truly mind boggling.

 One of the interesting characters in Adam’s genealogy is Enoch.
 It says, “Enoch walked with God, then he was no more, because God took him away” (vs.23).
 He simply disappeared into the presence of God.
 When we die, we will walk into the presence of God just like Enoch did.
 There is nothing to fear except possibly the process of dying.
-Enoch didn’t experience that process.
+Enoch didn’t have to experience that process.
 Wouldn’t that be awesome?!

 As the generations grew and people spread out across the land, their love for God faded away.
 Lost in their own lives, they forgot their Creator (6:5).
 The Lord was watching, and saw how wicked the world had become.
 In Genesis 6:6, we find one of the saddest verses of the Bible.
 “The Lord was grieved that he had made man on the earth, and his heart was filled with pain.”